 Simon identifies the moment that set him on his path to becoming a barrister when he saw the disastrous results for one father who tried to manage his case in court, an experience which Simon describes as, “devastating to witness.”
 At that moment, he knew he wanted to do more to help parents without solicitors to have a voice in the Family Court.

 Simon decided that the best way to use his experience and learning would be to train others to be McKenzie friends.
 He has been training people to become McKenzie friends for the last ten years with the aim of improving the standard of knowledge and skills throughout the service.

 When he isn’t working, Simon spends his time tending his 20 chickens and many other animals on his farm.
 He also likes to take one of his classic Triumph cars out for a run in the countryside on a sunny day.

 Read about him in his own words below and find out how to contact him for an initial consultation.

 When Legal aid was withdrawn from most cases in 2013, the number of people representing themselves in court increased dramatically.
 So, I started to run training courses to show people how to represent themselves.
 I also began to train people to become McKenzie friends as demand grew for their services.

 The courses became popular and still are to this day.
 I’ve taught at the Welsh Assembly, for various charities and groups, and to final year law students at a university.

-Simon has a very extensive portfolio of cases and has appeared in all level of courts including the Court of Appeal and Child Maintenance Tribunals.
-He has successfully overturned orders for mothers who’s children have been removed, as well as a variety of children and finances related cases.
+I’m pleased to say that I have an extensive portfolio of cases and have appeared in all levels of the English and Welsh Courts, including the Court of Appeal and Child Maintenance Tribunals.
+I’ve successfully overturned orders for mothers who’ve had their children removed, as well as orders for a variety of children and financial cases.